joelangeway/jhaml/README.md

 What Jhaml is and is not for
 ---------------------
 Jhaml is intended to solve the problem of quickly generating and maintaining HTML structure.
-It does not support iteration or alternation of any kind.
 It purposefully does not make it easy to put policy in templates.
 It is intended to sit on top of a view model of some sort which will contain any such logic.

 It defines functions which return strings.
 It does not interact with the DOM.
 It does not update in place.